 More women now see that entrepreneurship is an option open to everyone.
 Females made up 20% of family business decision-makers/board members in 2018, up from 15% in 2015.

-In 2018-19, 46,600 females became business owner-managers, raising their representation to 35%, thanks in part to our invaluable mentoring partnerships, as well as the networks and education Inspiring Rare Birds facilitated through programs, books, events and ambassadors in 16 regions across Australia and Papua New Guinea.
+In 2018-19, 46,600 females became business owner-managers, raising their representation to 35%.
+This is thanks, in part, to our invaluable mentoring partnerships, as well as the networks and education Inspiring Rare Birds facilitated through programs, books, events and ambassadors in 16 regions across Australia and Papua New Guinea.

-We’ve played an important part in creating role models, and supporting strong business growth, and are so grateful to everyone in the Rare Birds community who has stood behind female entrepreneurs.
+We’ve played an important part in creating role models, and supporting strong business growth.
+We are so grateful to everyone in the Rare Birds community who has stood behind female entrepreneurs.

-Corporate Australia is now talking about gender equality at the strategic level and creating diversity and inclusion (D&I) working groups and initiatives, but I see many leaders struggle to find simple ways to establish effective D&I programs in their business.
+Corporate Australia is now talking about gender equality at the strategic level and creating diversity and inclusion working groups and initiatives.
+But I see many leaders struggle to find simple ways to establish effective diversity and inclusion strategies and programs in their business.

-The sobering findings of the 2020 Global Gender Gap Report are that women’s representation on boards in Australia has dropped to 28.7% and gender parity will not be attained for 99.5 years.
+The findings of the 2020 Global Gender Gap Report are sobering.
+Women’s representation on boards in Australia has dropped to 28.7% and gender parity will not be attained for 99.5 years.

 Corporate Australia needs to do more to build structures and embed cultures that encourage thriving diversity and inclusion in workplaces.